smcclab/nime-embedded-ai/rpi.md

 ### IMPSYpi with a microbit interface

-I brought some BBC micro:bit v2 boards which are provide some very convenient input and output channels.
+I brought some BBC micro:bit v2 boards which provide some very convenient input and output channels.
 I've have a program flashed on them which:

 - sends out serial messages in the form `accel_x,accel_y,accel_z\n` when you move them
 - receives serial messages in the form `x,y,z\n`